slawekradzyminski/personal-ai-assistant/README.md

 This project surpasses the length constraints of using OpenAI Chat-LLMs, such as ChatGPT, enabling you to converse with any long document.
 It expedites comprehension of the content and facilitates the acquisition of valuable insights.
-Compared with ChatPDF, it accommodates various file formats, including PDF, doc, docx, txt, and web URLs.
+Compared with ChatPDF, it accommodates various file formats, including PDF, doc, docx, txt, web URLs, and audio/video.
 The implementation of this project is straightforward to follow, expand, and efficient for integration into other applications.

 Based on https://github.com/webpilot-ai/ChatLongDoc